 The ADOT LPA Section is responsible for coordinating and implementing the oversight and monitoring activities in this operational plan.
-Various staff members of the section have roles dedicated specifically for certain aspects of this operational plan.
+Various staff members of the Section have roles dedicated to certain specific aspects of this operational plan.
 The oversight and monitoring activities will be undertaken and reported on an annual basis, coinciding with the State fiscal year.
 Existing laws, regulations, policies, manuals, guidelines, and processes form the foundation upon which the oversight and monitoring program is built.
-The program strives to utilize and build on the successful monitoring processes that are currently in place, to make the program more robust across all technical aspects of project development and delivery.
+The program strives to utilize and build on current successful monitoring processes to make the program more robust across all technical aspects of project development and delivery.